11 month old sleep schedule: Bedtime and nap scheduleUpdated Jun 10, 2022

 Top sleep tip for 11 month olds

 If your baby is regularly resisting naps, this may mean that they’re ready for longer periods of wakefulness.
-Instead of chalking up day sleep difficulties to a “nap regression,” try lengthening your baby’s wake windows to 3.5 - 3.75 hours.
-This will make it easier for them to fall asleep during the day.
+Instead of chalking up day sleep difficulties to a “nap regression,” try lengthening wake windows to 3.5 - 3.75 hours.
+This will make it easier for your baby to fall asleep during the day.

 Sleep fact for 11 month old babies

 Early waking is often caused by hunger.
-If your baby is night weaned and rising too early in the morning, consider whether you can add more milk or formula during the day.
-Alternatively, some parents find that pushing dinnertime a bit later in the evening can help their baby wake later in the morning.
+If your baby is night weaned and rising too early in the morning, consider whether you can add more calorie-rich, nutrient-dense food (not snack food) during the day.
+Additionally, some parents find that pushing dinnertime and bedtime a bit later in the evening can help their baby wake later in the morning.

 Sample 11 month old sleep schedule